SpandanKumarSahu/btp-static-and-linking/README.md

 ## Sytax Parser

+As a general rule, for each compilation line in the output generated above, you have to copy the dependency and the filename (for the time, will be automated later), each time a parser is being used.
+A sample for each parser has been provided.

+1. To run the latest, most logical XML-parser:
+  `python parsers/syntax_parser.py <c_filename> -I<dependencies`
+  For example, for me it would be something like this:
+  `python parsers/syntax_parser.py src/prog.c -Ilib`

+  The result would be stored in the same place as the source C/C++ file, with XML extension.
+The XML may be viewed in a browser or a normal text editor.
+This parser has been made from the SyntaxTree.cpp file from Clang/Examples

+2. Run parsed_parser.py (Important features, plus conversion to xml):
+  `python parsers/parsed_parser.py <filename> -I/<dependencies>`

+  example: `python parsers/parsed_parser.py src/prog.c -Ilib`
+  This is basically the same as above, but the features are either at-times, over-explaining, or some attributes are missing in some very particular nodes.
+  This can be used for future development and to test new features to be included

+3. To run parser2.py or parser1.py:
+  `python parsers/parser2.py src/prog.c -I/<path to lib>`

+  This is basically the same as above, but these are sample codes.
+Kept, in case things go wrong and we need to revert

-1. Use pycparser (For c based programs only):
+4. Use pycparser (For c based programs only):
-  * First, get a precompiled program using `gcc -E`
+  * First, get a precompiled program using `gcc -E <filename> <dependencies> > <preprocessed_filename>` (or `g++`)
   * Then use python python to run parser.py:
-    `python parsers/parser.py src/prog.c -I/<path to lib>`
+    `python parsers/parser.py <path_to_preprocessed_file>`
-    (For me, it is: /home/spandan/KGP/BTP/testing/smallproj/lib)
+    (For me, the series of commands would be:
-  PS: The path to lib is extracted from the cmake extractor, code is in parsers/extractor
-2. To run parser1.py:
-  `python parsers/parser1.py`
-3. To run parser2.py (Important):
-  `python parsers/parser2.py src/prog.c -I/<path to lib>`
-4. Run parserd_parser.py (Important features, plus conversion to xml):
-  `python parsers/parsed_parser.py src/prog.c -I/<path to lib>`
+      `gcc -E src/prog.c -Ilib > temp.i` followed by `python parsers/parser.py temp.i`)

+5. Use native clang expressions:
+  `clang -Xclang -ast-dump -fsyntax-only <filename> <dependencies>` and `clang-check -ast-dump --extra-arg="<dependencies>" <filename>`

+  This is the inbuilt Clang AST dump function.
+Hasn't been explored in great depth (Except that, you don't need to install anything else for it to work.
+Can work with bare clang installations)

 ### [TODO]:
 - [X] Add .gitignore